 With camp life pleasantly interwoven into the rural lifestyle at the farm, campers are treated to a relaxed family atmosphere where the emphasis is placed upon a variety of wholesome, noncompetitive experiences.
 Unlike other camps, at Road’s End Farm all of the counselors join the campers as knowledgeable companions in each of the camp activities.
-This camaraderie combined with the camp’s limited enrollment results in a well-supervised but largely unregimented environment in which the campers enjoy considerable freedom of choice.
+This camaraderie combined with the camp’s limited enrollment results in a mostly unregimented environment in which the campers enjoy considerable freedom of choice.
 To ensure a healthy balance between structured activities and worthwhile pursuits of an individual nature, leisure time is aptly interspersed among the horsemanship, waterfront, and farm aspects of the camp program.

 Every morning, except on Sundays, the campers spend an hour and a half on the horses learning about English pleasure riding or actually experiencing it in small groups on the bridlepaths.
-The size and riding ability of each campers are carefully considered in the assignment of horses and riding groups so that all campers can derive the utmost enjoyment and progress from their time in the saddle.
+The riding ability of each camper is carefully considered in the assignment of horses and riding groups so that all campers can derive the utmost enjoyment and progress from their time in the saddle.
 As horsemanship extends well beyond riding, the campers are also responsible for the complete care of their mounts as well as the tacking and untacking of them.
 To aid the learning process, campers have full access to the horses which are stabled a stone’s throw from their living quarters.
 Besides being a dream come true for many a camper, this broad exposure to horses enables rank beginners to become respectable equestriennes in a relatively short period of time.

 After a hearty noon meal and a quiet rest period, activities at the lake are pursued by all.
 The waterfront program is oriented toward helping campers become safe swimmers and confident in the water.
 Campers needing to improve their swimming skills do so with lessons from Red Cross qualified instructors.
-Under the watchful eyes of the lifeguard, competent swimmers are given considerable latitude at the beach including the use of the deep water rafts.
+Under the watchful eyes of the lifeguard, competent swimmers are given considerable latitude at the beach, including the use of the deep water rafts.

 Canoeing is also popular, and when campers have learned to be safety-minded paddlers, they are welcome to use the camp’s canoes to explore along the lake’s shoreline or travel to its island.
 Of course, the firsthand experience acquired at the lake helps to prepare the campers for their daylong canoe trips on the Connecticut River which are considered to be special outings in the minds of many.